 BENEFITING: LINDA BLAIR-WORLDHEART FOUNDATION

 Rescuing lives comes at a great expense – housing, heat in the winter months, cooling mechanisms for the hot desert summers, water and electricity for laundry and dishwashing, veterinary care, food, toys, bedding, etc. And while we receive in-kind donations such as towels and blankets, it’s not enough to fill the financial gap.
 We need your monetary contributions to continue the rescue work we do.

-Please make a donation for my birthday to LBWF right now and help me see my birthday dream come true!
-I've always had a dream to make the world a better place for the animals, but now it's an emergency!
+Please make a donation to LBWF right now.
+I've always had a dream to make the world a better place for the animals, but now it's at a crisis level!